priscillaoclark/bv-bank-bias-testing/docs/run_bias_test_guide.md

 This script is ideal for batch testing with multiple personas and products to identify potential bias patterns in the chatbot's responses.

+## System Architecture

+The system consists of several interconnected components:

+1. **Persona Generator**: Creates diverse user personas with varying demographics
+2. **Prompt Generator**: Creates banking-related prompts for each persona
+3. **Chatbot Tester**: Tests the Aurora chatbot with generated prompts
+4. **Statistical Bias Analyzer**: Performs quantitative analysis of response differences
+5. **Bias Analyzer**: Conducts qualitative analysis of potential bias
+6. **Report Generator**: Creates comprehensive reports from analysis results

+All data is stored in local JSON files in the `db_files` directory.

 ## Prerequisites

 Before running the script, ensure you have:

 1. Python 3.8+ installed
-2. Required Python packages installed (see `requirements.txt`)
+2. Required Python packages installed (see `requirements.txt`):
+   - google-generativeai
+   - selenium
+   - nltk
+   - scikit-learn
+   - pandas
+   - numpy
+   - textstat
+   - python-dotenv
+3. Chrome browser and ChromeDriver installed for Selenium
-3. API keys configured in your `.env` file:
+4. API keys configured in your `.env` file:
    - `GEMINI_API_KEY` for persona generation and bias analysis
-   - Any keys required for the Aurora chatbot testing
+   - `AURORA_USERNAME` and `AURORA_PASSWORD` for chatbot testing

 ## Basic Usage